Optimize Website Content: Quick Review

 We briefly covered meta descriptions at the beginning of our blog it’s a great way to show people searching your topic to quickly know what your content is about and if it will answer the questions they have.

-Optimize SEO: Emotions Can Help You
+Optimize Website Content: Emotions Can Help You

 Now, Larry talks about using emotional title tags that trigger anger, fear, affirmations.
 We don’t like to trigger those emotions personally, but it’s entirely up to you and what direction you want to go.